percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

    specific databases HAVE to use the global key provider

 Note: setting the `default_table_access_method` to `tde_heap` is possible, but instead of `ALTER SYSTEM` only per database using `ALTER DATABASE`, after a principal key is configured for that specific database.
+AÅ: Above language seems a bit awkward here to me

 Alternatively `ALTER SYSTEM` is possible, but table creation in the database will fail if there's no principal key for the database, that has to be created first.